-All students whose first language is not English are enrolled on the EAL programme for English lessons to develop their general English Language skills and to help them with English for their subjects.
+All students whose first language is not English are enrolled on the IELTS preparation programme to develop their academic English Language skills and to help them with English for their subjects.

-Students usually have two group lessons and one individual lesson with an EAL teacher per week.
+Students usually have two group lessons and may also have one individual lesson with an EAL teacher per week.
 Both types of lesson is 50 minutes long.
 Some students may need more than one individual lesson per week.
 This will be arranged in consultation with parents and/or guardians.
 The teacher will design an individual programme of work according to the specific language learning needs of each student.
 EAL lessons are charged at an hourly rate for individual lessons.